akdsco/next/DOCUMENTATION.md

  description tag to describe what is this application about, to help search engines understand it better and send it to people who search for similar applications.
 Mobile version also needs to adjust font sizes properly as some of them render smaller than 12px, which is below the border for users to see without zooming in.
-Some buttons are smaller than 48px and therefore not easily clicable with thumb without zooming in either.
+Some buttons are smaller than 48px and therefore not easily clickable with thumb without zooming in either.

  ### TodoListMe vs. Todos (comparative summary)

  ##### Summary

  Both applications run well.
-However, huge difference is visible on mobile devices with slower speed internet connections.
+However, a huge difference is visible on mobile devices with slower speed internet connections.
 Difference in performance is significant.
 Therefore I'll focus on comparing 4G simulated slower speed results.

  ##### Performance